-Anyone who loves experiencing the exotic smells and tastes of the orient, knows that On Rice restaurants are a focal point of tasty food fare in select hubs of activity in Bellingham.
+Anyone who loves experiencing the exotic smells and tastes, knows that On Rice restaurants are a focal point of tasty food fare in select hubs of activity in Bellingham.
 Whether you’re a student at WWU stopping in for happy hour and a cold brew or a “village person” who works or shops in Barkley or Fairhaven, you’ve undoubtedly seen or smelled the heavenly scents emanating from one or more of these Ken Tipa owned establishments.

 Ken wanted to ensure that he showed respect to the Japanese culture and cuisine he’d be embracing, so he reached out to his mom in Bangkok, Thailand to see if she could get a lead on a Buddha statue.
 She ran with it and soon managed to track down a giant, bronze statue that would serve as the focal point of his new business.
 Since it was coming from Thailand, it had to come by sea aboard a container ship.
 Unfortunately, it was much too tall to fit, so the only option was to put it on a top container, with the statue’s giant head sticking out.
 It finally arrived safely in Seattle, except for a “rash” that appeared on the Buddha’s head as a result of the salt spray on its journey across the sea.
 The slight erosion and discoloration, barely noticeable, only adds to the story.